 Viscosupplementation is an injection of hyaluronic acid into a joint, most commonly the knee or shoulder.
 This injection is used to treat the symptoms of osteoarthritis.

-Platelet-Rich Plasma (PRP) therapy injects a concentration of a patient’s own platelets to help promote faster healing of injured tendons, ligaments, muscles and joints, and some milder forms of arthritis.
+PRP therapy injects a concentration of a patient’s own platelets to help promote faster healing of injured tendons, ligaments, muscles and joints, and some milder forms of arthritis.